 Even if you are frequently washing everything down your garbage disposal and you are using soap to wash dishes constantly, it is not enough to keep mold at bay.
 Without regularly scrubbing and using effective cleaning products both in, around, and under your sink, you’re providing an ideal environment for mold to grow.

 Food Storage Areas

 Don’t underestimate the damage it could do to leave expired or spoiled food in the fridge or pantry.
-Mold may start growing on your lettuce, but can easily spread to the walls of your fridge or other food.
+Mold may start growing on your lettuce but can easily spread to the walls of your fridge or other food.

 Stove & Microwave

-Build up of food crumbs and spilled liquids can be a great place for mold to grow.
+The build-up of food crumbs and spilled liquids can be a great place for mold to grow.
 Take extra precaution to scrub your stovetop with the appropriate cleaners, and don’t ignore the inside of your microwave!